 Top-Base Isopach: It computes the isopach thickness between the two events selected by a user at particular sliders position.
 Once the user presses the Calculate button, the histogram of the thickness is displayed.
 The histogram display can be used to define the transparency on the thickness map.
-The green lines on the top of the histograms define the clipping of the histogram.
+The green lines on the top of the histogram the top of the histogra tograms define the clipping of the histogram.
 The red line on the histogram is used to define the transparency.